backstagephp/uploadcare-field/README.md

 ## Usage

-After adding the Uploadcare field to your `backstage.php` config file, the field will automatically be available in the Backstage CMS.
+After adding the Uploadcare field to your `backstage/fields.php` config file, the field will automatically be available in the Backstage CMS.

 ## Testing